nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

-## Skill - Add or subtract months or years to date in python
+## Skill - Add or subtract months or years to datetime object in python
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required